 5. Adventures by small ship

-Adventurous travellers sometimes recoil from the idea of a cruise holiday, picturing those towering mass market megaships that carry several thousand people at a time.
+Adventurous travellers sometimes recoil from the idea of a cruise holiday, picturing those towering mass market megaships that carry several thousand people at a time, complete with tacky entertainment, hordes of screaming kids and endless queues.
 But expedition cruising involves much smaller ships, and you are unlikely to have more than about 150 fellow travellers, looked after by an exceptionally well-trained crew and often with a crew to passenger ratio that's close to 1:1.
-A small ship allows you to access remote islands, hidden coves and narrow rivers, a far cry from the queues and crowds of mainstream cruise destinations.
+The onboard experience ranges from the refined luxury of Silversea Expeditions to the thrill of travelling on board a Russian nuclear ice breaker with Quark Expeditions.

 6. Like-minded travellers